ardavanghaffari/programming-puzzles/merge_sort/README.md

 operation that determines the time complexity which takes $O(n)$.

 ### Second Iteration
-This implementation is in-place but does not still achieve $O(n)$ space complexity as asked by the question.
+This implementation is in-place but does not achieve $O(n)$ space complexity as asked by the question.
 Similar to previous approach, it requires $O(n\log{(n)})$ space but it is actually less since it no longer needs $O(n)$ for the merge step.
 It does however allocate extra space for storing the left and right sub-arrays.